archiveOfMyLearning/Music-Advisor/README.md

 # SpotifyProject
-This is an educational project covering following topics:
+This is an educational project from JetBrains Academy named Music Advisor (https://hyperskill.org/projects/62?track=12)

+The project covers following topics:
   * Java 11 HttpServer and HttpClient
   * OAuth 2.0 flow
   * Working with REST API